Hilary Rosen: Media roles

-According to the New York Times, Rosen bought over half a million fake Twitter followers.
-Rosen described it as "an experiment I did several years ago to see how it worked"; however, records indicate Rosen made dozens of purchases between 2015 and 2017.

 Communications consultant

 In 2006, Rosen and Jay Berman, who formerly worked at RIAA, briefly ran the firm Berman Rosen Global Strategies, consulting for tech companies such as Facebook, Viacom, and XM.
 In 2008, she joined the public relations firm Brunswick Group to head its Washington, D.C. office.
 In 2010, Rosen became a partner and managing director at the political communications and public relations firm SKDKnickerbocker, leading the company alongside Anita Dunn.
 The firm is known for its work on progressive issues and focuses on Democrats in its political work.
 The firm also is employed by TransCanada Corporation to improve their public relations.
 As a communications consultant, Rosen attended the White House on multiple occasions during Barack Obama's presidency.
 At least five meetings were with the president to discuss messaging around his health care reform plans.
+Rosen worked for clients Starbucks, Microsoft, American Airlines, Planned Parenthood, AT&T, at SKDK and led numerous national public affairs campaigns.
 Following her 2012 comments regarding Ann Romney, Rosen was the subject of critical coverage by some media outlets, which noted White House visitor logs and speculated whether Rosen or SKDKnickerbocker employees were operating as "unofficial" or "unregistered" lobbyists.
 Rosen has advised many national candidates, and in 2012 The Wall Street Journal reported that she was consulting with Debbie Wasserman Schultz during her time as chair of the Democratic National Committee.
 SKDKnickerbocker was selected by Edie Windsor's legal team to lead the public relations efforts behind the challenge to the Defense of Marriage Act (United States v.
 Windsor, 2013).
 In 2014, Rosen and Dunn served as senior advisors to the LGBT rights group Americans for Marriage Equality.
 Planned Parenthood hired Rosen to help manage the 2015 undercover videos controversy.
 Rosen and SKDKnickerbocker were assisting Susan G. Komen for the Cure with a public relations campaign for an environmental research initiative when the Planned Parenthood controversy arose.
+Rosen and Dunn sold SKDK to Stagwell in October 2015 and Rosen stayed on to manage the firm while Dunn went to work for the Biden Campaign and into the Biden White House.
+Rosen left SKDK in 2023.